-Do you need a social security disability lawyer?
+Do you need a lawyer to apply for disability?
 The short answer is: No, you do not need an SSDI lawyer, but it may still be helpful to hire one.

-Anyone can apply for Social Security Disability Insurance benefits (SSDI) benefits on their own through one of three methods:
+Anyone can apply for Social Security Disability Insurance benefits (or SSDI benefits) on their own through one of three methods:

-And if your application is successful, the benefit to applying on your own is simple - it saves you money because no legal fees will be deducted from your award.
+And if your application is successful, the benefit of applying on your own is simple - it saves you money because no legal fees will be deducted from your award.

-The SSDI application process can be confusing and overwhelming.
-The application form alone is over seven pages long, and many applications are rejected due to incomplete forms or information.
+The Social Security Disability benefits application process can be confusing and overwhelming.
+The application form alone is over seven pages long, and many SSDI applications are rejected due to incomplete forms or information.

-If your initial application is rejected, as most are, there are four different levels of appeal:
+If your initial disability benefits application is rejected, as most are, there are four different levels of appeal:

-Some people may be inclined to hold off on hiring an SSDI lawyer at the initial application stage.
-And as noted above, if you are able to submit a successful application on your own, this can save you money in legal fees.
+Some people wonder, "should I get a lawyer before applying for disability?"
+Some people may be inclined to hold off on hiring an SSDI lawyer during the initial application process.
+As noted above, if you are able to submit a successful disability benefits application on your own, this can save you money in legal fees.

-But most applications are not successful, and the appeals process can span months or even years.
-That means that the initial rejection could mean going years without the benefits you need, even if you eventually prevail and secure the benefits you are entitled to.
+But most Social Security Disability claims are not successful, and the appeals process can span months or even years.
+That means that the initial rejection could mean going years without the disability benefits you need, even if you eventually prevail and secure the benefits you are entitled to.

-If you are considering hiring an SSDI lawyer, then you are probably also wondering how much does a lawyer charge for social security disability cases.
-The good news is that most SSDI lawyers work on a contingency basis, meaning they only only get paid if they win your case.
+If you are wondering, "do I need a lawyer to apply for disability", then you are probably also wondering how much a lawyer charges for social security disability cases.
+The good news is that most SSDI lawyers work on a contingency basis, meaning they only get paid if they win your case.

-Applicants should therefore consider consulting a lawyer even for the initial application since there is no upfront legal cost and doing so can increase the chances of SSA approval, which means you get your benefits faster.
+Applicants should therefore consider consulting a lawyer even for the initial application process since there is no upfront legal cost and doing so can increase the chances of SSA approval, which means you get awarded disability benefits faster.

 If you do not consult a lawyer and your application is unsuccessful, you are not alone - most applications are rejected.
 And the reality is that the appeals process can be even more complicated than the initial application, so it is not too late to benefit from having a lawyer on your side.

-A social security disability lawyer can help position your case for the best chance of success, and also help you navigate the deadlines and more technical requirements associated with an appeal.
+A Social Security disability attorney can help position your case for the best chance of success, and also help you navigate the deadlines and more technical requirements associated with an appeal.
 For instance, the SSA allows anyone to appeal their initial decision, but you must request an appeal in writing within sixty days of receiving the SSA’s decision.

-As noted, anyone can apply for SSDI on their own, either online, by phone, or at their local SSA office.
+As noted, anyone can apply for Social Security Disability benefits on their own, either online, by phone, or at their local SSA office.
 If you file for SSDI without a lawyer, two things that will be critical for a successful application are attention to detail and keeping track of filing deadlines.